 Additionally, Dr. Carpenter facilitates community and regional economic workshops across Michigan and Texas to help communities identify and implement economic opportunities with a high likelihood of success.
 Conducts research on regional minority entrepreneurship, and quality of life relevant to maintaining populations, jobs, and income.
 Works with graduate students, postdoctoral scholars, and trainings for economic development, rural stakeholders, public officials, and extension agents to foster understanding of the tools and research for economic development.

-Dr. Carpenter has published 15 outreach publications, produced over 40 blog posts, provided interviews for popular press articles, runs social media accounts, developed the History of Redlining in Michigan website, developed the Economic Opportunity Mapping Tool – which was adopted by Texas A&M AgriLife Extension Service, Michigan State University Extension, and University of Wyoming Extension – and presented at nearly 50 Extension and outreach conferences and meetings.
-You can connect with him on Twitter: @DrCWCarpenter.
+Dr. Carpenter has published over 75 Extension/outreach publications, provided interviews for popular press articles, runs social media accounts, developed the History of Redlining in Michigan website and presented at over 50 Extension/outreach meetings.
+You can connect with him on Twitter: @DrCWCarpenter

 - Applied Microeconomics